Suriya1785/Mean-Lab2/README.md

 It creates the servel level functions to support operation for cricket leagues app such as user login & authentication, registration and list the current leagues using Express Generator.
 It is pre-requisite for lab-3(i.e. to server the webpage).

 ## Server URL and its functions:
-Root URL    : http://localhost:3000/index (Return index hbs) leagues URL : http://localhost:3000/leagues/data (Return list of leagues and display it in browser) register URL: http://localhost:3000/users/register (User registration / Validate through postman collection folder) User URL    : http://localhost:3000/users/login (user login / Validate through postman collection folder)
+- Root URL    : http://localhost:3000/index (Return index hbs)
+- leagues URL : http://localhost:3000/leagues/data (Return list of leagues and display it in browser)
+- Register URL: http://localhost:3000/users/register (User registration / Validate through postman collection folder)
+- Login URL    : http://localhost:3000/users/login (user login / Validate through postman collection folder)

 ## Server setup and start
 This assumes that the user has Node.js installed globally on their machine.
 Download the project from git and follow the below step.
 Ignore if express-generator is already installed at global level.